-At The Ansara Law Firm, we understand that while most – if not all – nursing homes now require residents or their representatives to sign these agreements upon entry, they are not necessarily all upheld when a dispute does arise.
+At The Ansara Law Firm, our Fort Lauderdale nursing home negligence lawyers understand that while most – if not all – nursing homes now require residents or their representatives to sign these agreements upon entry, they are not necessarily all upheld when a dispute does arise.

 It’s been a contentious and evolving area of law in Florida and across the country in recent years.
 Proponents say it’s faster, less expensive and more efficient.
 Opponents argue injured plaintiffs tend to be disadvantaged by arbitrators who aren’t bound by rule of law and tend to favor corporations in proceedings that are kept secret.

 Although Florida traditionally has favored arbitration agreements, the tide may be turning.
 Florida courts still do recognize arbitration as a valid alternative dispute resolution to litigation in a court of law.
 However, nursing home abuse, neglect and negligence claimants need to understand that arbitration is not necessarily a desirable avenue for you.
 There may be a number of ways we can successfully argue for your case should go before a judge or jury rather than an arbitrator.
-Because we fight for the most favorable outcome for our clients, our legal team is committed to getting your case through those courthouse doors so that your dispute can be heard in a fair forum.What Is Arbitration?
+Because we fight for the most favorable outcome for clients in Fort Lauderdale and the surrounding areas, our legal team is committed to getting your case through those courthouse doors so that your dispute can be heard in a fair forum.What Is Arbitration?
 And Why Is It Troublesome?

 Arbitration is a type of alternative dispute resolution.
 A third-party arbitrator – who is supposed to be impartial – is pre-selected to hear both sides of a dispute and then issue a final, binding decision.
 It’s intended to work as a faster, cheaper alternative to the court system, which admittedly can be costly and cumbersome.